Alao-Abiodun/Alao-Abiodun/README.md

 <h4 align="left">Hi there 👋</h4>

 <h5 align="left">⚡ About Me: My name is Abiodun Alao.
-A backend software engineer with 4 years of managing all aspects of the development process from startups to medium-sized and large companies.
+A backend software engineer with 4 years of managing all aspects of the development strategies from startups to medium-sized and large companies.
 Currently, working as a Backend Engineer at AbInbev.</h5>

 <h5 align="left">I love working with Node.js,JavaScript(TypeScript), GoLang, MySql, MongoDB, MSSQL, etc.</h5>